ameya-6964/ameya-6964/README.md

-# About Me:
+# About Me 😃
-Full Stack Developer skilled in JavaScript and Java, specializing in front-end frameworks like React, Next.js, and proficient in styling with Bootstrap and Tailwind.
-While excelling in creating seamless user experiences, I am a novice in designing and implementing RESTful APIs as part of back-end development.
-Additionally, I am dedicated to ensuring optimal server-side performance using Node.js and actively engaged in learning backend development with this technology.
+### Full Stack Developer skilled in JavaScript and Java, specializing in front-end frameworks such as React, Next.js, and incorporating animation libraries like GSAP and Framer Motion.
+Proficient in using locomotive for smooth scrolling effects.
+Adept at creating visually appealing designs with Bootstrap and Tailwind.
+Additionally, well-versed in Frontend System Design, ensuring robust and scalable architectures for optimal user experiences

 - 🌍  I'm based in India
 - ✉️  You can contact me at [belvalkar7@gmail.com](mailto:belvalkar7@gmail.com)